Quick Summary

 Starfruit, named for its distinctive shape when cut crosswise, has a crisp texture and a sweet-tart flavor.

-Starfruit is usually eaten fresh, often sliced and added to fruit salads.
+Starfruit is usually eaten fresh, often sliced, and added to fruit salads.
 It’s also used to make juices and preserves.
 In some parts of India, it’s used in pickles and chutneys.

-Summer fruits are not just refreshing; they are packed with essential vitamins, minerals, and antioxidants that are vital for your health, especially during the hot season.
+Summer fruits are not just refreshing; they are packed with essential vitamins, minerals, and antioxidants vital for your health, especially during the hot season.
 Here are the key benefits of adding them to your diet:

 Choosing ripe, fresh fruits and storing them properly can help you enjoy them at their best.
 Here are some general tips: